KakakSeram/Writeups-THM/Room/BufferOverflowPrep/README.md

   `\x00\x07\x2e\xa0`

-  * Update `exploit.py` script and set the offset variable to EIP offset value (was previously set to 0).
-Set the payload variable to an empty string again.
-Set the retn variable to "BBBB".
+  * Update `exploit.py` script, set the offset variable to EIP offset value, set the payload variable to an empty string and set the retn variable to "BBBB"

     ![task2-retn1](./images/task2-retn1.png)

-  * Restart oscp.exe in Immunity and run the modified exploit.py script again.
+  * Restart `oscp.exe` in Immunity and run the modified exploit.py script again.
 The EIP register should now be overwritten with the 4 B's (e.g. **42424242**)

     ![task2-buffer](./images/task2-buffer.png)

     ![task2-EIP](./images/task2-EIP.png)

-  * Generate a bytearray using mona, and exclude the null byte (`\x00`) by default.
+  * Restart `oscp.exe` in Immunity and generate a bytearray using mona, and exclude the null byte (`\x00`) by default

     `!mona bytearray -b "\x00"`